 A concussion is a brain injury in which trauma to the head results in a temporary disruption of normal brain function.
 The injury occurs when a person’s brain is violently rocked back and forth or twisted inside the skull as a result of a direct or indirect force.
 A concussion disturbs brain activity and should be handled as a serious injury.
 Proper healing and recovery time following a concussion are crucial in preventing further injury.

-Athletes who are not fully recovered from an initial concussion are significantly vulnerable for recurrent, cumulative, and even catastrophic consequences of a second concussive injury.
+Athletes who are not fully recovered from an initial concussion are significantly vulnerable to recurrent, cumulative, and even catastrophic consequences of a second concussive injury.
 Such difficulties are prevented if the athlete is allowed time to recover from a concussion and if return-to-play decisions are carefully made.
 No athlete should return to sport or other at-risk participation when symptoms of a concussion are present and recovery is ongoing.
 In summary, the best way to prevent difficulties with a concussion is to manage the injury properly when it occurs.

 A concussion may cause multiple symptoms.
 Many symptoms appear immediately after the injury, while others can develop over the following days or weeks.
 The symptoms may be subtle and are often difficult to fully recognize.
 It is not unusual for symptoms to worsen with physical activity.
 In many cases, even simple things, such as going to school or reading a book, may worsen symptoms.